 This article is reprinted with permission from National Catholic Register.
 All rights reserved.
 To subscribe to the National Catholic Register call 1-800-421-3230.

-Joseph Pearce is a Senior Contributor at The Imaginative Conservative.
-He is writer in residence at Aquinas College in Nashville, Tennessee, and Director of the Aquinas Center for Faith and Culture.
+Joseph Pearce is writer in residence at Aquinas College in Nashville, Tennessee, and Director of the Aquinas Center for Faith and Culture.
 He is editor of the St. Austin Review, an international review of Catholic culture, series editor of the Ignatius Critical Editions.
 Among the books he has authored are: Benedict XVI: Defender of the Faith, Literature: What every Catholic should know, Tolkien: Man and Myth, C. S. Lewis and the Catholic Church, Literary Catholics, Race With the Devil: My Journey from Racial Hatred to Rational Love, Beauteous Truth: Faith, Reason, Literature and Culture, Through Shakespeare's Eye, J.R.R.
 Tolkien's Sanctifying Myth: Understanding Middle-Earth, Unafraid of Virginia Woolf, Solzhenitsyn, and Old Thunder: A Life of Hilaire Belloc.Copyright © 2003 National Catholic Register

 back to top